Online credit card account set-up makes bill payment easy.

 Moreover, some credit card companies will allow you to set up mobile alerts, where you'll get notified about your due date when you make a payment, when your statement is available, and more.

-How do manage payments on more than one credit card?
+How to manage payments on more than one credit card

-If you have more than one credit card, you may be able to request the same due date for all of your accounts.
+If you have more than one credit card, you may be able to request the same due date for each account.
 To do this, contact your credit card issuer or make the request through your account profile online.
 With the same due date on all your cards, you won't have to keep track of different payment dates.

 How much to pay on your credit card bill